jorinvo/me/_posts/2015-08-08-internship-in-bangkok.md

 It was not that difficult to find an international tech company over there where I was welcome.
-Even though the  startup scene is not as big as in other cities, Bangkok is still big enough to have quiet a few startups with an international team where where English is the common language.
+Even though the  startup scene is not as big as in other cities, Bangkok is still big enough to have a few startups with an international team where where English is the common language.

 I applied with the usual procedure including a form on their website, a CV, a [Github][gh] link, a link to my [blog][blog] and multiple Skype interviews.